Coronavirus has caused sporting events around the world to be postponed and cancelled, with Formula 1, Formula E and MotoGP among them.

 With rounds in Portugal and Sardinia following suit, the series is now looking at a layoff of several months following the conclusion of the Mexico event.

 Rally Argentina - April 30-May 1

 Rally Sardinia - June 4-7

-Elsewhere in the rallying world, the first two World Rallycross rounds at Barcelona and Montalegre in Portugal have been postponed.
+Elsewhere in the rallying world, the first two World Rallycross rounds at Barcelona and Montalegre in Portugal have been postponed, as has the Belgian round.
 The Titans Rallycross Europe series season is also on hold, and won't make a planned trip to Canada this year in order to free up space for postponed rounds.

 What is happening with NASCAR?

 NASCAR tried desperately to continue its current season as planned by staging this weekend's Atlanta race and next weekend's Homestead-Miami event behind closed doors.

 But, as the United States government finally declared COVID-19 a national emergency, these plans have been scuppered.
 It had since decided to postpone all races through to 3 May, but this was pushed back further as the Martinsville round that month was postponed.

 - How NASCAR has been affected by coronavirus

 - NASCAR postpones coming races due to coronavirus